libretime/libretime/docs/admin-manual/setup/install.md

 ### Setup wizard

-The setup wizard will walk you through the rest of the installation process.
+The setup wizard walk you through the rest of the installation process.

 #### Changing default passwords

-It is recommended that you change the passwords prompted in the setup wizard.
+It's recommended that you change the passwords prompted in the setup wizard.
 Be sure to apply the changes on the server before going to any next step.

 You can change the default PostgreSQL user password using: